-The Nepean Sailing Club website is large and complex, and has gone through many evolutions and re-designs over the years, from a static collection of HTML 4.01 pages to a custom-made integrated design with partial WordPress implementation, to a full modern WordPress Theme implementation.
-“Legacy” static web pages (like pre-2009 race results) are still saved when it is not cost-effective, practical or feasible to migrate the static pages content to WordPress.
+The Nepean Sailing Club website is large and complex, and has evolved through many re-designs over the years, from a static collection of HTML 4.01 pages to a custom-made integrated design with partial WordPress implementation, to a full modern WordPress theme implementation.
+“Legacy” static web pages (like pre-2009 race results) are still saved when it is not practical or feasible to migrate the static-page content to WordPress.

-This site has thousands of files, hundreds of pages, and dozens of scripts, dynamic functions, on-line databases, server-side scripts, automated scheduled jobs, etc.
+This site has thousands of files, hundreds of pages, and dozens of home-grown scripts, dynamic functions, on-line databases, automated scheduled jobs, etc.

 The website is managed by two volunteers: Daniel Servranckx and Hugh Morrin:

 - Daniel has been the Webmaster since 2000.
 He is responsible for all the technical and server-side operations and maintenance, with an emphasis on keeping the NSC server and WordPress Content Management System secure and up to date, in addition to monitoring, developing and maintaining custom-made applications, databases, scripts and automated off-site backup systems.